-In medicine, not showing empathy means we would never truly understand our patients and their motivations.
-We would ignore what makes our patients individuals and force our own agendas on them – we could feel sorry for them, but that’s not productive and doesn’t help the patient feel understood or empowered to make decisions about their health.
-Sympathy alienates patients and makes the doctor-patient relationship one-sided, unfriendly and less trustworthy.
+In Medicine, without empathy we would never truly understand patients and their motivations.
+We would ignore what makes patients individuals and force our own agendas onto them.
+We could feel sorry for them, but that isn’t productive and doesn’t help the patient to feel understood or empowered.
+Sympathy can alienate patients and make the Doctor-patient relationship one-sided, unfriendly and less trustworthy.

-A patient who is shown empathy is more likely to feel emotionally connected to their doctor, and this helps them to improve their health.
-A patient who feels understood is more likely to disclose important information that would entirely change a diagnosis or treatment.
-They’re also more likely to follow the advice and treatment regime set out by their doctor.
-You’re much more likely to listen to and feel comfortable with a doctor you feel has truly understood your situation, than someone who hasn’t acknowledged that you are an individual and your health needs are unique to you.
+A patient who is shown empathy is more likely to feel emotionally connected to their Doctor, and therefore more likely to disclose important information that could completely change a diagnosis or treatment.
+They’re also more likely to follow the advice and treatment regime set out by their Doctor.
+After all, a patient is much more likely to listen to and feel comfortable with a Doctor whom they feel has truly understood their situation.